The hottest research from various peer-reviewed journals – handpicked weekly by the ACC.org Editorial Board led by Kim A. Eagle, MD, MACC.

 The researchers conclude that CRT use was associated with better outcomes, including lower mortality and HF hospitalization, among patients undergoing ICD implantation with bradycardia pacing indication but without a class I CRT indication.
 Going forward, randomized and real-world investigations are needed to confirm the findings and potentially expand CRT use among patients with normal LVEF who require frequent right ventricular pacing.

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure
+Clinical Topics: Arrhythmias and Clinical EP, COVID-19 Hub, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure

 Keywords: ACC Publications, Cardiology Magazine, Bundle-Branch Block, Stroke Volume, Atrioventricular Block, Bradycardia, Uncertainty, Uncertainty, Confidence Intervals, Leadership, Leadership, COVID-19, Cardiovascular Diseases, Cardiovascular Diseases, Ventricular Function, Left, Medicare, Risk Factors, Arrhythmias, Cardiac, Heart Failure, Tachycardia, Ventricular, Tachycardia, Ventricular, Cardiomyopathies, Hospitalization, Myocardial Ischemia, Registries, Athletes, Primary Prevention